roob1n/finkong/README.md

 ```

 ### Database
 Next create the database.
 For simplicity, this project uses SQLite, but feel free to exchange it with any other DB system.
+Then seed some test data into the database.

 ```
 flask --app app db-init
-flask --app app db-seed
+flask --app app seed-test
 ```
+This creates a user `admin` with password `admin`, as well as some accounts and positions, so you can explore the application.
+Please ensure to delete the test data before deploying to production.

 ### Run the application
 Once the database has been set up, you can run the application using: